How to choose your modules

 Your programme of study may include:

-- compulsory modules - these modules must be taken (and passed) in order to achieve your award
+- Compulsory Modules - these modules must be taken (and passed) in order to achieve your award

-- core modules - you're required to take a specified minimum number of credits from a core group of modules
+- Core Modules - you're required to take a specified minimum number of credits from a core group of modules

-- optional modules - you can choose any of these if you have any 'spare' choices to make.
+- Optional Modules - you can choose any of these if you have any 'spare' choices to make.

 Your modules (including compulsory) should add up to 120 credits for each academic year.
 Your compulsory modules will automatically be selected on your behalf.
+You can choose your optional modules from the modules that make up your programme.

 The modules you're studying this year should be visible in myUWE from the start of term, as long as you passed all the modules needed to take your chosen modules.